RoshanArun/RoshanArun/README.md

 ## Hi there, I'm Roshan Arun 👋
 ----

 Hey!
 I'm Roshan Arun, a student at ASU studying Software Engineering.
 I’m a strong advocate of open source, using cutting-edge tools, and learning through tinkering.
-I specialize in front end development, and am proficient in HTML, CSS, JavaScript, and a variety of frameworks and libraries such as React and Jquery.
+I specialize in front-end development, iOS mobile development, and C++ development.
+I’m proficient in Java, Swift, C++, HTML, CSS, JavaScript, and a variety of frameworks and libraries such as React and jQuery.

 ## 2024 Internship